jpaffrath/jask/README.md

 ```
 Want more examples?
 Visit [List variables Wiki](https://github.com/jpaffrath/jask/wiki/List-variables-in-jask)!

+### Callbacks
+You can find more information in the [Callback wiki](https://github.com/jpaffrath/jask/wiki/Callbacks-in-jask)

 ### Modules
 You can import other jask files with the keyword 'use'.
 An imported file is called a _module_.